Economy

 Share

-Sidi Ould , a seasoned Mauritanian economist, has elected as the ninth president of the Development Bank (AfDB), ‘s Akinwumi Adesina.
-Tah secured 76.18% of the vote in a decisive three-round election during the AfDB’s annual meeting in Abidjan, Côte d’Ivoire. closest competitors were Zambia’s Samuel Maimbo and Senegal’s Amadou Hott.
+Sidi Ould Tah, a seasoned Mauritanian economist, has been elected as the ninth president of the African Development Bank (AfDB), succeeding Nigeria’s Akinwumi Adesina.
+Tah secured 76.18% of the vote in a decisive three-round election held during the AfDB’s annual meeting in Abidjan, Côte d’Ivoire.
+His closest competitors were Zambia’s Samuel Maimbo and Senegal’s Amadou Hott.

-With over 35 of experience in African and international finance, Tah previously served as the president of the Arab Bank for Economic Development in Africa (BADEA) from 2015 to 2025.
-Under his , BADEA underwent a significant transformation, quadrupling its balance sheet and securing a AAA rating, positioning it the -rated development banks focused on Africa.
+With over 35 years of experience in African and international finance, Tah previously served as the president of the Arab Bank for Economic Development in Africa (BADEA) from 2015 to 2025.
+Under his leadership, BADEA underwent a significant transformation, quadrupling its balance sheet and securing a AAA rating, positioning it among the top-rated development banks focused on Africa.

 Share